-It’s hard enough to find the perfect vacation destination alone, much less for when travelling with your whole family.
-Family travel can be exciting, and some families even like to include the kids in discussions about where to go.
-Some of the things to keep in mind when planning a family vacation are how affordable the destination is, and whether it is kid friendly.
+It's difficult enough to select the ideal holiday place on your own, let alone with your entire family.
+Family travel may be enjoyable, and some families choose to engage their children in the decision-making process.
+Some of the things to keep in mind when planning a Christmas vacation include how affordable the destination is, and whether it is kid friendly.
 Planning makes perfect, especially when it comes to the ideal family holiday.
 Once you’ve gotten past the planning, you’re well on your way to a truly memorable and magical holiday.

-Christmas is a great time to travel, as you’re sure to experience the best of whichever destination you choose to visit.
-As the year ends, there tends to be more than enough joy to go around, which can only be something positive for your vacation.
-You’ll have to decide which elements are a must during the holidays, and which ones you can live without when planning your travels, as Christmas traditions around the world are very different, and can influence the experience for your family overall.
+Christmas is an excellent time to travel since you will see the finest of any place you choose to visit.
+As the year comes to a close, there is usually more than enough joy to go around, which can only be a good thing for your vacation.
+When organizing your vacations, you'll need to consider which parts are essential during the holidays and which you can do without, because Christmas traditions around the world are very different and can impact the whole experience for every family member.

-Underneath, we listed some of the best Christmas vacation ideas for families.
+If you’re searching for inspiration for the best Christmas vacation ideas for the whole family, we’ve listed some ideas below.
 Which one is your favorite?

 Picture: Beaches Turks & Caicos, all-inclusive resort for families with water park.

 Not dreaming of a white Christmas?
-A Caribbean vacation may be the ultimate Christmas vacation for you!
-The Caribbean is a great place to go if white sandy beaches, swaying coconut trees, sunny shores and a worry-free atmosphere are what you have in mind for your vacation with family.
+A Caribbean vacation may be the ultimate Christmas family vacation!
+The Caribbean is a great place to go for Christmas on the beach; white sandy beaches, swaying coconut trees, sunny shores and a worry-free atmosphere.
 Many of the islands have resorts complete with waterparks catering specifically to children, so if that sounds like the kind of trip you’ve always wanted, the next step would be packing and booking flights!

 If you’re looking for the perfect family escape for Christmas, consider islands with short flight times like Jamaica, and Turks and Caicos.
 Jamaica offers opportunities to take a swim in some of the most amazing places like the Dunn’s River Falls and the Blue Hole, both located near all-inclusive family resort Beaches Ocho Rios.
 Relax on the famous Seven Mile Beach at Beaches Negril, which features a water park located right on the beach.